KxtR-27/AlwaysABiggerFish/README.md

 ### Extra Ideas
 1. Different fish presets have unique sounds
+2. Fish constructor follows builder design pattern (for readability of presets)
-2. Weight the random preset algorithm to favor bigger fish as the player's size grows
+3. Weight the random preset algorithm to favor bigger fish as the player's size grows
-3. Particle effects?
+4. Particle effects?
-4. Game Over overlay in In-game scene.
+5. Game Over overlay in In-game scene.
 Lets players view the round's details before returning to Main Menu.
-5. Joystick support
+6. Joystick support
-6. Stamina mechanic? (can sprint for short periods)
+7. Stamina mechanic? (can sprint for short periods)

 ## Multi-State Considerations
 The game runs the Main Menu scene.